taimoorzaeem/fcrypt/README.md

 ### Contributing

-If you would like to contribute, just send a pull request.
+If you would like to contribute or something, report an issue or just send a pull request.
 I'll consider merging.